VCityTeam/UD-SV/Doc/Projects/MAM-Erasme-bootstrap/Readme.md

  ## State of the art projects

  ### CityScope
- [CityScope](https://www.media.mit.edu/projects/cityscope/overview/) projects (dedicated to solving spatial design and urban planning challenges) usually follow a dual city representation framework that uses a
+The projects of [CityScope MIT lab](https://www.media.mit.edu/projects/cityscope/overview/) (dedicated to solving spatial design and urban planning challenges) usually follow a dual city representation framework that uses both
    * a physical model of the city map, based on a regular grid decomposition, enabling the detection of various modules (representing building units possibly made in Lego blocks) that users can freely move around the city map
    * a digital (simulation) model that recieves the current layout of the city modules  and that computes various indicators that are in turn projected (through LED projectors) back on the physical model.